samsuh/2026-journal/README.md

 Chord basics; 7 diatonic chords/ secondary dominant (target any chord besides tonic)/ substitute dominant (swap dominant chord with its tritone pair)/ modal interchange (anything else)

+Rhythm on notes. kind of obvious, but good to bring it to front of mind. https://youtube.com/shorts/ElS10sfFpao?si=v6jPZjlEx2Xf95P4

 ## 2/9/26
 ### Music Theory
 Got through a lot yesterday and the connections are forming.
 Need to reinforce them while theyre fresh. also need to widen but then strengthen.